India's coronavirus infections cross 18 million; record number of daily deaths

 The government said more than 8 million people had registered for the vaccinations, but it was not immediately clear how many had got slots.

-About 9% of India's population have received one dose since the vaccination campaign began in January with healthworkers and then the elderly.
+Only about 9% of India's 1.4 billion population have received one dose since the vaccination campaign began in January with health workers and then the elderly.

-The second wave of infections has overwhelmed hospitals and crematoriums and prompted an increasingly urgent response from allies overseas sending equipment.
+While India's second wave of infections has overwhelmed the country's health system, its official death rate is below that of Brazil and the United States.

+India has reported 147.2 deaths per million population, according to the Reuters global COVID-19 tracker, a much lower figure than Brazil and the United States, which reported 1,800 and 1,700 deaths per million population respectively.

 "India’s COVID outbreak is a humanitarian crisis," U.S. Democratic Senator Elizabeth Warren said on Twitter.